 After a recent period of growth in England, it is hoped that the numbers of homes delivered through community led housing will continue to increase over the coming years.
 A network of regional enabling hubs has been established to facilitate this.
 This research investigates the ways in which these hubs enable growth at a regional level through a comparative analysis of three case studies of regional enabling hubs supported by research conducted with national stakeholders.

-The research compares community led housing development across case study three regions using a qualitative research design.
+The research compares community led housing development across three regions using a qualitative research design.
 Through comparison, key enabling and constraining factors in community led housing can be identified and the processes through which community led housing development is facilitated can be mapped out.